 Senior Animation & Visual Effects Lecturer Katharine Nicholls has spent three weeks in Queensland, Australia to help run an international film-making workshop for film and animation students.

 Katharine has been reinforcing links with Falmouth's international partners and forging new opportunities for students in the future, namely taking School of Film & Television students to take part in next year's programme.
+The fim-making workshop was organised by Griffith Film School, one of Falmouth's international partner institutions.

 A group of sixty students from a number of institutions across Asia and Australia including Griffith University Brisbane, The Beijing Film Academy, University of New South Wales and Nanyang Polytechnic visited the historic town of Winton.